Hny0305Lin/fork_orangemix/README.md

 EerieOrangeMix is the generic name for a U-Net Blocks Weight Merge Models based on Elysium(Anime V2).
 Since there are infinite possibilities for U-Net Blocks Weight Merging, I plan to treat all Elysium-based models as a lineage of this model.

-※This does not fundamentally improve the fingers, and I recommend using bad_prompt, etc. (Embedding) in combination.
+※This does not fundamentally improve the fingers.
+Therefore, More research needs to be done to improve the fingers (e.g. '[bad_prompt](https://huggingface.co/datasets/Nerfgun3/bad_prompt)').

 <img src="https://files.catbox.moe/yjnqna.webp"  width="1000" height="" alt=”HeroImage_EerieOrangeMix_Designed_comp001” >